First Direct Search for Light Dark Matter Using the NEON Experiment at a Nuclear Reactor

 In summary, we conducted a search for light dark matter (LDM) using 2,636\,kg$\cdot$days NaI(Tl) exposure data from the NEON experiment, located 23.7 meters from a 2.8 GW thermal power nuclear reactor.
-Our analysis established new exclusion limits for the dark matter-electron scattering cross-section ($\sigma_e$) for LDM masses ranging from 1\,keV/c$^2$ and 1\,MeV/c$^2$.
+Our analysis established new exclusion limits for the dark matter-electron scattering cross-section ($\sigma_e$) for LDM masses ranging from 1\,keV/c$^2$ and 1000\,keV/c$^2$.
 This work significantly extends the LDM search range in laboratory experiments, achieving a 90\% confidence level upper limit of $\sigma_e$ = $3.17 \times 10^{-35}\,\mathrm{cm^{2}}$ for an LDM mass 100\,keV/c$^2$, marking the first experimental exploration into this parameter space.
 The NEON experiment continues to obtain reactor-on data, with more than twice the amount of data already collected compared to the current study.
 An updated study with a larger data sample and improved analysis techniques, focused on reducing the energy threshold, will allow us to explore a much larger region of the currently unexplored LDM parameter space.

-\acknowledgments We thank the Korea Hydro and Nuclear Power (KHNP) company for the help and support provided by the staff members of the Safety and Engineering Support Team of Hanbit Nuclear Power Plant 3 and the IBS Research Solution Center (RSC) for providing high performance computing resources.
+\acknowledgments We thank Seokhoon Yun, Young-Min Lee and Luis~E.~Fran{\c c}a for insightful discussions.
+We thank the Korea Hydro and Nuclear Power (KHNP) company for the help and support provided by the staff members of the Safety and Engineering Support Team of Hanbit Nuclear Power Plant 3 and the IBS Research Solution Center (RSC) for providing high performance computing resources.
 This work is supported by the Institute for Basic Science (IBS) under Project Code IBS-R016-A1 and the National Research Foundation (NRF) grant funded by the Korean government (MSIT) (NRF-2021R1A2C1013761 and NRF-2021R1A2C3010989), Republic of Korea.